Do You Need A Lawyer To Sue An Employer For Unpaid Wages?

 - Casual domestic babysitters

 There are more types of workers who are exempt from the overtime rule.
-If you have any questions, feel free to reach out to us to speak to a Los Angeles overtime attorney from our team.
+If you have any questions, feel free to reach out to us to speak to an attorney for unpaid overtime wages in Los Angeles from our team.